Riding the Quito Teleferico, one of the highest aerial lifts in the world, offers visitors the best views of the capital city.

 - Bring a daypack with a few liters of water, and some high-energy snacks (ex: Snickers, protein bars, chocolate).

-- Hike with at least one other person, if not a group, to ensure your personal safety and deter potential thieves.
+- Hike with at least one other person, if not a group, to ensure your safety and deter potential thieves.

 - Remember that getting to the top is often the easy part.
 Don't push yourself beyond your limits, as you'll need your energy to get back down safely too.